banner-cover

 Memories at Old Ford Factory was officially opened by then Minister for Defence Mr Teo Chee Hean on 16 February 2006.
 The heritage centre focuses on Singapore's experience during the Japanese Occupation.

 The launch of Yesterday.sg in March 2006 marked NHB as the first government agency to engage in social media.
-Yesterday.sg is a heritage blog that harbours a treasure trove of stories and memories of the Singapore of old.
-The site is immensely popular with the younger generation who are interested in discovering their unique heritage here in Singapore.
+Yesterday.sg was a heritage blog that harboured a treasure trove of stories and memories of the Singapore of old.
+The site was immensely popular with the younger generation keen on discovering their unique heritage here in Singapore.

 History and Milestone 2005